Wong Kit Yi, research image taken at Skrova Lighthouse (Lofoten, Norway), 2024.

 BIOS

-In September 2024, Bomstad’s new project Devil’s Kin is set to premiere at Lofoten International Art Festival (LIAF 2024).
-The project is an audiovisual performance exploring old colonizers’ myths and representations of Sámi people, mixing them with references to genuine local Sámi folklore and important places.
+In September 2024, Bomstad’s new project Devil’s Kin premiered at Lofoten International Art Festival – LIAF 2024.
+The work is an audiovisual performance exploring old colonizers’ myths and representations of Sámi people, mixing them with references to genuine local Sámi folklore and important places.

 Her music has been presented by the Lofoten International Art Festival, UKS, Kunstnernes Hus, nyMusikk, Music Norway, Landmark at Bergen Kunsthall, KAFÉ HÆRVERK, Destiny's, Haus der Kunst, Shedhalle Zurich, CCRMA, and Land, Kansas City.
 Recent collaborations include Niilas, Quatuor Bozzini, and the Norwegian percussion ensemble, Pinquins.
 As Emacs, she has opened for William Basinski, Vilde Tuv, Astrid Sonne, and Tomoko Sauvage, and her music has aired on radio stations including NTS, IDA Radio, and The Lake.

 A learner, Kameelah Janan Rasheed explores communication practices and poetics across all species, states of living, states of consciousness, and substrates.
 She creates sprawling, “architecturally-scaled” installations; public installations; publications; prints; performances; performance scores; poems; video; and other forms yet to be determined.
-Most recently, she is a recipient of a 2023 Working Artist Fellowship; a 2022 Schering Stiftung Award for Artistic Research; a 2022 Creative Capital Award; a 2022 Artists + Machine Intelligence Grants - Experiments with Google; and a 2021 Guggenheim Fellowship in Fine Arts.
+Most recently, she was awarded a 2024 High Desert Test Sites Fellowship at Joshua Tree; a 2023 Working Artist Fellowship; a 2022 Schering Stiftung Award for Artistic Research; a 2022 Creative Capital Award; a 2022 Artists + Machine Intelligence Grants - Experiments with Google; and a 2021 Guggenheim Fellowship in Fine Arts.
 Her recent solo exhibitions include REDCAT (2024), KW Institute of Contemporary Art (2023), Art Institute of Chicago (2023), and Kunstverein Hannover (2022).
-Rasheed is the author of five artists' books: in the coherence, we weep (KW Institute, 2023); i am not done yet (Mousse Publishing, 2022); An Alphabetical Accumulation of Approximate Observations (Endless Editions, 2019); No New Theories (Printed Matter, 2019); and the digital publication Scoring the Stacks (Brooklyn Public Library, 2021).
+Rasheed is the author of seven artists' books: rub, lick, drink, eat (REDCAT and Rasheed’s publishing project, Scratch Disks Full, 2024); all velvet sentences as manifesto, Like a lesson against smooth language or an invitation to be feral hypertext (Emerson College and Rasheed’s publishing project, Scratch Disks Full, 2024); in the coherence, we weep (KW Institute, 2023); i am not done yet (Mousse Publishing, 2022); An Alphabetical Accumulation of Approximate Observations (Endless Editions, 2019); No New Theories (Printed Matter, 2019); and the digital publication Scoring the Stacks (Brooklyn Public Library, 2021).
 She is on faculty at the Yale School of Art, MFA Sculpture Department, and an instructor at the School for Poetic Computation.

 FUNDING SUPPORT & CREDITS